How to talk to a friend who is feeling suicidal

 How do I know if someone is feeling suicidal?

-The only way to know for certain that someone is feeling suicidal is to ask them.
+The only way to know for certain if someone is feeling suicidal is to ask them.
 However, there are a few signs that might indicate that someone is thinking of taking their own life, including talking about suicide, withdrawing from friends and family, or feelings of hopelessness.
-Click here to find out what signs to look out for if you think someone might be suicidal.
+Find out more about what signs to look for if you think someone might be suicidal.

-There are also a number of risk factors that could make it more likely that a person would consider suicide.
+There are also a number of risk factors that could make it more likely for a person to consider suicide.
 Many people who die by suicide suffer from mental health difficulties, but this is not always the case.
-Sometimes a period of great change in their life or suffering a loss could also contribute to suicidal feelings.
+Sometimes a period of great change in a person’s life or suffering a loss could also contribute to suicidal feelings.
 When people know someone in the community, school, or family who has died by suicide, they may consider dying by suicide too.
-Learn more about the risk factors that contribute to suicide here.
+Learn more about the risk factors that contribute to suicide.

 How to start a conversation about suicide

-Thoughts of suicide are extremely isolating so the person may feel extremely alone and afraid to tell anyone.
-Talking about suicide does not make it any more likely to happen, and you will not put the idea into their head just by asking them.
-Asking someone if they are feeling suicidal can often be a huge relief for them as it can often feel like a weight has been lifted .
-Simply by asking about suicide you are showing that person that you care about them and want to help.
+Thoughts of suicide can be isolating so a person experiencing suicidal ideation may feel alone and afraid to tell anyone.
+Talking about suicide does not make it any more likely to happen.
+Asking someone if they are feeling suicidal can often be a huge relief for people as it can often feel like a weight has been lifted.
+By asking about suicide, you are showing that person that you care about them and want to help.

-Read more on how to talk to a friend when you’re worried about their mental health here.
+Read more on how to talk to a friend when you’re worried about their mental health.

 Find a safe place to talk

-Try to plan a safe place and time to talk to your friend about your concerns.
+Consider planning in advance by identifying a safe place and time to talk to your friend about your concerns.
 This should be somewhere private where you both feel comfortable.
-If possible, let them know ahead of time you’d like to talk with them about how they’ve been doing so they aren’t surprised.
+If possible, tell the person you’ve chosen that you’d like to talk with them about how they’ve been doing in advance.
+This can help prepare them for an important conversation.

 Stay calm